LeoSaucedo/cog-nizance-old/story/Act_1_Meeting_Gilbert.md

 `(Box 43):` Ghost Boy: “Ashira is right, Gilbert...
 There is hope for humanity.
 And it starts with *Thistory*...”

-[AS] The building rumbles once more and a large pipe clangs to the floor next to Gilbert and Ashira
+`[AS] = ` The building rumbles once more and a large pipe clangs to the floor next to Gilbert and Ashira

 `(Box 44):` Ghost Boy: “We must act quickly, now...!
 Follow me!”

-[AS] Ashira picks Gilbert up and puts her on her shoulders, and the player must follow the Ghost Boy in the form of a blue orb once again out to the pipe area.
+`[AS] = ` Ashira picks Gilbert up and puts her on her shoulders, and the player must follow the Ghost Boy in the form of a blue orb once again out to the pipe area.
 Once entering this area, the player must hurry across the shaky pipe once more, causing it to fall and then follow the blue orb back to the main area.
 Upon arrival, a ladder crafted from pipes is now propped up against the wall, leading back up to the crumpled asphalt level of the collapsed upper floor of the laboratory.

 `(Box 45):` Ghost Boy: “I let the other ghost children know that you would need something like this while you went on your way to save Gilbert, Ashira...
 Now, quickly!
 You must leave.
 The others’ power to sustain this structure has nearly fizzled out.”